Cambridge-Hands-On-Science/Experiments/Experiments/Engineering/Cantilever Bridges.md

 **Mitigation**: Demonstrator to ask children to not place their fingers where they can be pinched between the boards.
 Tape gaps between boards and boards and floor.

-Call first aider in the event of an accident.
+Call first aider in the event of injury.

 **After Mitigation**: Likelihood: 1, Severity: 2, Overall: 2